alexis-brosseau/Ebay-Scraper/README.md

 ### Average Function:

-Here we search for the average price at wich new Nintendo Switch are sold on eBay Canada.
+Here we search for the average price at which new Nintendo Switch are sold on eBay Canada.
 The first parameter is for the *search query*, the second one is for the *country* and the third one is for the *condition* of the item.
 ```PYTHON
 import EbayScraper